LiaPapailiou/dictionary/README.md

 * Handlebars
 * Fetch API

+## To Do
+* Add pagination and horizontal scroll
+* Make a route for "find term"

 ## Setup

 Use npm to install
 ```bash
 npm install
 ```

 ## Screenshots
 This is how the web applicaton looks after adding exercises and clients to the database.